 A lot of event rental business owners pride themselves on their sales or negotiation tactics.
 However, tons of business owners put themselves in real danger when they don’t get the proper paperwork in place!
-There’s a difference between “quotes” or “proposals” and actual events contracts.
-It is absolutely essential to secure a fully signed contract before you promise away your valuable time and inventory.
+There’s a difference between “quotes” or “proposals” and actual event contracts.
+It is absolutely essential to secure a fully signed event contract before you promise away your valuable time and inventory.
 It’s also incredibly easy to get one!

 First of all…

 A contract, or “Terms and Conditions” is a legally enforceable set of promises.
 It is law created between parties.
 It’s formed when there is an offer (party rental company says we can rent Chiavari chairs for $X), an acceptance (client says yes I want those chairs for $X), and a bargained-for exchange (basically money in exchange for goods/services).
 The parties must have mutual assent (intention to create a legal relationship).